RobustPerception/azure_metrics_exporter/README.md

 `resource_tag_value`:
 Value of the tag to be filtered against.

 `resource_types`: optional list of types kept in the list of resources gathered by tag.
-If the list is empty or the parameter is not defined, then all the resources are kept, and configured metric names must exist for every tagged resource.
+If none are specified, then all the resources are kept, and configured metric names must exist for every tagged resource.

 ## Prometheus configuration